audionerd/middlemanager/README.md

 - Serializes all edits to a single YAML file (no database required)
 - Middleman extension included: a simple local editing option for static Middleman sites

-### Getting Started
+### Installing

-In your templates, use the `mgmt` helper to describe editable areas.
+    $ git clone git://github.com/audionerd/middlemanager.git

+For MiddleManager

+    $ bundle
+    $ gem build middleman.gemspec
+    $ gem install middleman*.gem

+For the Middleman extension/helper:
+    $ cd contrib/middleman-middlemanager
+    $ gem build middleman-middlemanager.gemspec
+    $ gem install middleman-middlemanager*.gem

+### Integrating with Middleman

+`Middleman::Extensions::MiddleManager` is just a small shim that invites the MiddleManager to the party.

+Add it to your Middleman project's `Gemfile`:

+    gem 'middleman-middlemanager'

+And add it to your Middleman project's `config.rb`:

+    require 'middleman-middlemanager'
+    activate :middle_manager

+And example of this is found in `fixtures/middle-managed-app`.

+### How Does It Work?

+MiddleManager provides a `mgmt` helper, which you can use in your templates to describe editable content areas ("regions").
 For example, in ERB you'd do this:

     <h3><%= mgmt "Headine" %></h3>
     <p><%= mgmt "Description" %></p>

-Now, visit the page where those content areas are present.
-That will trigger the MiddleManager to do his thing.
+When you visit a page where new regions are defined, that triggers the MiddleManager to do his thing.

 <blockquote>
   “Yeah, so if you could go ahead and ... be ... editable, from now on?
 That'd be greeeeeaattt …”
   <small><cite>– The MiddleManager</cite></small>
 </blockquote>

-OK, now jump into the Admin UI to make your edits.
-If you're running the Middleman extension, you'll find it at `http://localhost:4567/admin`.
+OK, now you can jump into the Admin UI to edit those regions.
+(If you're running the Middleman extension, you'll find it at `http://localhost:4567/admin`)

-Now you can edit the "Headline" and "Description" Regions.
-Flip back to your page to see the changes.
+Once you've edited the "Headline" and "Description" regions, flip back to your page to see the changes.

-### Integrating with Middleman

-`Middleman::Extensions::MiddleManager` is just a small shim that invites the MiddleManager to the party.

-Just `require` the extension file, and activate it from your Middleman project's `config.rb`:

-    activate :middle_manager

 ### Demo